 I’m Atte Harjanne, a 36 year old member of parliament and member of Helsinki city council living in Kallio.
 Previously I worked as a researcher studying economic and social impacts of climate change.

 In politics I have two overarching goals.
 First, I want to bring more scientific and expert knowledge to politics and decision-making.
 In the face of the social, economic and environmental challenges of today we need to base our policies on knowledge, not images.
-Second, I want to build bridges and create shared understanding across different perspectives.
-Too much of current politics is about playing zero-sum games and collecting points instead of actually making the world a better place.
+While policy-making is and should be based on values, it needs solid science and research to build on.